usbarmory/interlock/README.md

 A command line mode is available to execute selected operations locally, without the web interface.
-This is primarily intended to aid encryption/decryption operation with hardware keys, using HSM support on embedded firmwares.
+This is primarily intended to aid encryption/decryption operation with key derivation using HSM support on embedded firmwares.

 The JSON application server is written in golang.
 The client HTML/Javascript